 How to Write a Business Plan

-Before you start up your business, you first have to have a solid foundation of what your business really does and what it’s supposed to do in order for it to be significant enough to be a success.
+Before you start up your business, you first have to have a solid foundation of what your business really does and what itโs supposed to do in order for it to be significant enough to be a success.
 Unfortunately, we see most people jump into the startup waters without this essential foundation in place.
 Not only does a well- written business plan get you ahead of the game, it is essential if you’re looking for startup funds.
 The very first question any investor or lender will ask is: “Do you have a business plan?”
+This post will walk you through how to write a business plan that gets results.

 Don’t get caught off guard.
 It seems a bit daunting putting a business plan together.
 We’ve got you covered.
 In this article, we’ve broken down each section of the business plan in manageable chunks.
 Remember you’re not trying to look into a crystal ball for your startup’s future…your goal in the business plan is to show the plan of action of how to get to success, what that success looks like, and who will help you get there.